 Unequal paydays, marginalization, and now the rise of AI: For women who write and those who aspire to, there are many pressing concerns that can feel downright demoralizing.

-But according to New York Times-bestselling author and Fordham parent Adriana Trigiani, author of 18 books with numerous producing and directing credits to her name, our only limitations are the ones we place on ourselves.
-That’s the message she delivered to a room of approximately 200 women — many who identified themselves as aspiring writers — at the eighth annual Fordham Women’s Summit, which took place Oct.
+But according to New York Times-bestselling author and Fordham President’s Council member Adriana Trigiani, author of 18 books with numerous producing and directing credits to her name, our only limitations are the ones we place on ourselves.
+That’s the message she delivered to a room of approximately 200 women — many who identified themselves as aspiring writers — at the eighth annual Fordham Women’s Summit on Oct.
 16.

 ‘Find Out What the Men Are Making’